locustio/locust/docs/testing-other-systems.rst

     $ locust -H https://locust.cloud -f test_pytest.py
     $ pytest -H https://locust.cloud test_pytest.py

+Limitations:

+* Combining this with other pytest fixtures or pytest plugins may have issues (do let us know though)
+* Each test case becomes a Locust User under the hood.
+We don't (yet) support weighting users.
+* For a more complex example, see  `<https://github.com/locustio/locust/tree/master/locust/test/test_pytest.py>`_
 .. note::

     This is experimental and may change without notice.